-Brophy Foster Care is the only 24/7 local response Agency for foster families in the south west Victorian region – we are looking forward to working beside you every step of the way
+Brophy Foster Care is the only 24-7 local response agency for foster families in the south-west region.
+We are beside you every step of the way.

 First up, we want you to know that we provide training to you before you begin foster caring, so if it’s something you have never done before you can be assured that you’ll have the right training upfront, and that this training will continue throughout the rest of your fostering journey.

 Being a Foster Carer is one of the most important roles you can play in our community.
 There is a critical shortage of Foster Carers and by becoming a Brophy Foster Carer you will be making a huge difference in a child’s life.

 Even the shortest period of time in your care can have a lifelong impact for a child or young person.
 Being given the opportunity to experience a positive family life environment helps foster children learn that the world can be a safe and good place to live.